 This pricing includes the costs to get it from the factory to your doorstep with all freight, duty, and insurance costs included.
 You don’t have to handle any of the process between the overseas port and your warehouse space.
 Instead, your factory pays for and manages all of this, and the extra expense to do that is built into the unit price they quote.

 By default, many factories will quote FOB pricing so they aren’t the ones handling boat/inland freight, customs, duty, and insurance.
-However, you can ask for product to be quoted as DDP or LDP.
+However, you can ask for a product to be quoted as DDP or LDP.
 Not all factories are willing to do this however, as they don’t want to deal with it once it’s left their port, but it can be worth asking in case you’re net set up to handle everything.

 Table of Contents